How to Recycle Old Electronics, No Matter the Condition

 Staples’ Free Electronic Recycling Program

-Staples accepts pretty much any technology item you’d find in an office, such as cameras, cables, laptops, phones, printers, shredders, fax machines, gaming consoles, GPS devices, flash drives, bluetooth speakers, tablets, mice, keyboards, coffee machines, and so on.
+Staples accepts any office device including: cameras, cables, laptops, phones, printers, shredders, fax machines, gaming consoles, GPS devices, flash drives, bluetooth speakers, tablets, mice, keyboards, or coffee machines.

 Best Buy’s Electronics and Appliances Recycling Program

-Best Buy has an even more extensive recycling program, and every location of the chain accepts a very similar list of items to Staples — essentially, any electronic item you’d find in an office or around the house, not including kitchen appliances.
-However, Best Buy’s program takes things a step further than Staples and accepts a few non-office appliances as well, such as vacuums, fans, curling irons, and hair dryers; Best Buy will even haul away TVs from your home or office and recycle them for a fee (but not in Connecticut and Pennsylvania, for whatever reason).
+Best Buy has an even more extensive recycling program, that includes electronic item you’d find in an office or around the house, aside from kitchen appliances.
+However, Best Buy’s program takes things a step further than Staples and accepts a few non-office appliances as well in any condition, such as vacuums, fans, curling irons, and hair dryers; Best Buy will even haul away TVs from your home or office and recycle them for a fee (only in certain states).

 Local Electronic Recycling Options

-In addition to Best Buy and Staples, your town or city may hold recycling days for items that cannot typically be recycled curbside — so definitely check out your municipality’s website to see if a recycling event is coming up.
-Additionally, some local recycling centers accept technology and appliances for recycling, so if there’s one near you, don’t hesitate to ask what items they accept.
+Your town or city may hold recycling days for items that cannot typically be recycled curbside — so check your local municipality.
+Some local recycling centers accept technology and appliances for recycling.

-Also, some cities with particularly thorough recycling programs allow some appliances to be put in mixed recycling bins alongside bottles and cans — seriously!
+Also, some cities allow certain appliances to be put in mixed recycling bins alongside bottles and cans.
 For example, New York City residents can put small appliances that are mostly metal or rigid plastic in their recycling bins, such as toasters, toaster ovens, blenders, and mixers.

 TerraCycle’s E-waste Zero Waste Box